MightyBurger/reemap/README.md

 Reemap was originally developed for [Ori] speedrunners who use input remaps.

-Reemap is named after Reem.
-In [Ori and the Blind Forest][Ori], Reem is the spirit whose ancestral tree grants Bash.
+Reemap is named after Reem, the spirit in [Ori and the Blind Forest][Ori] whose ancestral tree grants Bash.

 This repository contains the source code for Reemap.